 HOW WE DID

-Additional services were run in December for a number of special events including the second test between Australia and New Zealand at the MCG, A-league soccer, Big Bash cricket, Elton John live in concert and various festivals at the Melbourne Showgrounds.
+In February we upgraded the West Coburg terminus as part of the ongoing project to deliver E-Class trams on Route 58.
+Additional services were run for a number of special events including the St Kilda Festival, A-league soccer, Big Bash cricket, AFLW and various concerts AAMI Park and Rod Laver Arena.
 The focus has been on planning for concurrent events and aiding delivery of projects across the network.

-Our monthly, network-wide, performance data is available online around the 10th day of the month.
+Our monthly, network-wide, performance data is available online at yarratrams.com.au, once it has been publicly released through the Department of Transport, typically no later than 10 days after the end of each month.
 Our performance targets are 98.5% for reliability and 82% for punctuality.
-The result for December means that Yarra Trams has not met the performance threshold and eligible passengers may claim compensation.
+The result for February means that Yarra Trams has not met the performance threshold and eligible passengers may claim compensation.
 For details about compensation, see customer compensation.
 To make a compensation claim, please fill out the compensation form.
-Passengers have until 10 February to apply for performance compensation.
+Passengers have until 31 March to apply for performance compensation.

 PTV also publishes monthly punctuality and delivery data for tram services, including line specific information.
 You may access the information here.